Negsii/RMIT_Driverless_sim/README.md

 # RMIT Driverless Simulator.

-Based apon CAT vehicle, see below for details.
+Based upon CAT vehicle simulator, see below for details.
 To use as is of 26/8/2020,
 1: install cat vehicle sim as below
 2: download this repository onto your desktop